Your membership has expired

 MORE ON CLEANING

-But keeping hardwood floors clean can be a challenge.
-We tested 12 popular cleaners to see which ones are the best at removing dirt and grime from hardwood floors.
+We tested 12 popular cleaners to determine which are best at removing dirt and grime from hardwood floors.
 To our surprise, we found a few multisurface floor cleaners to be just as impressive at cleaning wood floors as some products designed specifically for hardwood.
 Beware, though, that not all multisurface cleaners are appropriate for use on wood floors—so be sure to check the label first.
 All of the products we highlight in this article are recommended by their manufacturers for use on wood floors.

-Of the cleaners we tested, those listed below were the most effective at cleaning hardwood flooring.
-We also touch upon the do’s and don’ts of cleaning hardwood floors, including the products you should never use on them.
-For more detailed test results of all the floor cleaners we tested, check out our ratings on hardwood floor cleaners and multisurface floor cleaners.
+Keep reading for details on the top CR Recommended wood floor cleaners.
+We also touch upon the do’s and don’ts of cleaning hardwood floors, including products you should never use on them.
+For more detailed test results of all the floor cleaners we test, check out our ratings on hardwood floor cleaners and multisurface floor cleaners.

 Best Cleaners for Hardwood Floors